 Piazzale Michelangelo is a lookout point from where you can see all of Florence.
 It was built by Florentine architect Giuseppe Poggi.
 It formed part of the rebuilding of the city walls in 1869.
 The terrace was meant to hold copies of Michelangelo’s works.
 It houses a bronze copy of the David.
-But still, it never became the art destination its architect imagined.
+However, it never became the art destination its architect imagined.
 Instead, it was changed into an open space.
 Residents and visitors now go there to enjoy the view above Florence.
 The Piazzale Michelangelo is open daily between 09:30 and 13:00, and 15:00 and 19:00.
 Make sure to add it to your trip as admission is free.
 It can be reached by public transport or via walking routes.

-Florence Cathedral (known in Italian as ll Duomo di Firenze) is officially known as the Cathedral of Santa Maria del Fiore (Cathedral of Saint Mary of the Flower.
-It is the main church of Florence.
-This name is in honour of the dome that stands over this structure.
+Florence Cathedral (known in Italian as ll Duomo di Firenze) is officially known as the Cathedral of Santa Maria del Fiore (Cathedral of Saint Mary of the Flower).
+It is the main church in Florence and the famous dome was designed by Renaissance architect Filippo Brunelleschi.
 Construction began in 1296 and was only completed in 1436!
 Feeling brave?
 Climb the 463 steps to the top of the dome.
-Explore inside the cathedral and dome and you’ll see the famous art piece, the Last Judgement by famous artist, Giorgio Vasari.
-And you see Florence from above.
-There are also other attractions around the Piazza del Duomo like the Baptistery.
+Explore inside the cathedral and dome and you’ll see the famous art piece ‘The Last Judgement’ by artist Giorgio Vasari.
+There are also other attractions around the Piazza del Duomo to see including the Baptistery.
 The Muse dell ‘Opera Del Duomo is also in the area and still has many of the original statues from the cathedral.
-They are all must-see’s!
+They are all must-sees!

 Did you know?
 The historical centre of Florence is a UNESCO World Heritage Site.

 Italy’s most visited museum is situated right next to the Palazzo Vecchio.
 It holds a big collection of works from the Italian Renaissance period.
 Art lovers can look forward to works by Leonardo da Vinci, Michelangelo, Rembrandt and more.
 Interestingly, the Uffizi Gallery was not originally built as a museum.
 ‘Uffizi’ means offices in Italian.
 The building was intended to host the magistrates, a theatre and offices.
 This explains the unusual layout.

-Top tip!
-Expect long queues when you visit the Uffizi.
+Travel tip: Expect long queues when you visit the Uffizi.
 Visitors are only allowed inside in small groups.
 This is so the art is safe and the mood is not disturbed.
 You can buy tickets online so you can skip the queue a little.

 The famous ‘Old Bridge’ is located right in the centre of Florence.
 The current bridge has stood here since 1350 and is one of the city’s best-loved icons.
 It’s also the fifth structure built since the time of the Ancient Romans.
 Today the bridge is known for the jewellery shops and goldsmiths.
 They line both sides of the bridge as well as the Vasari Corridor.
 The corridor was built to allow the Medici family passage between the Palazzo Pitti and the Palazzo Vecchio.

-The Accademia Gallery, is at the top of the bucket list of every Renaissance art lover.
+The Accademia Gallery is at the top of the bucket list of every Renaissance art lover!
 It is home to some of Michelangelo’s most famous sculptures.
 These include the original David, St Matthew and Prisoners (also known as Slaves).
 There’s also a new collection of musical instruments that includes masterpieces by Bartolomeo Cristofori (the inventor of the piano).

 The Santa Maria Novella Church is a sight to behold!
 It is one of the most important Gothic churches in the entire Tuscan region.
 It houses works of art, which includes Masaccio’s Trinità, Ghirlandaio’s Tornabuoni Chapel – the main chapel in the church.

 The Basilica of Santa Croce is the main Franciscan church in Florence.
 Many Florentines have been buried here.
 These include Michelangelo, Rossini, Machiavelli, and Galileo Galilei.
 It is home to some of Donatello’s work, one of his famous limestone works called Annunciation.
 Keep an eye out for the marble added in 1863.

-Top tip!
-See if you can make the annual soccer game played in costume on the Piazza Santa Croce.
+Travel tip: See if you can make the annual soccer game played in costume on the Piazza Santa Croce.
 It’s an experience not to miss!